 However, all students have access to the full EBacc suite of qualifications if they wish to pursue them, irrespective of which pathway they are on.
-This means that students on Core pathway are not disadvantaged in any way and can pursue a modern language if they still wish to.
+This means that students on Sustain pathway are not disadvantaged in any way and can pursue a modern language and a humanity if they still wish to.

-Selecting Options 2, 3 & 4
+Picking Option 3 & 4

 Students need to select one option from each block in the list below.
-In addition to picking this option, they also need to select a reserve choice from Option Block 3 or 4, in case their first-choice option cannot run.
+In addition to picking this option, they also need to select a reserve choice for Option 3 and 4, in case their first-choice option cannot run.